 Which idioms are most common in general English?

-This is the second of three lessons about Idiomatic Phrases (Idioms).
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Idiomatic Phrases (Idioms).
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the basics about English idiomatic phrases